Newcastle United v Manchester City

 Published

-BBC Local News: Tyne and Wear -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Manchester City.Full Article
+BBC Local News: Manchester -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Manchester City.Full Article

 Published

-BBC Local News: Tyne and Wear -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Manchester City.Full Article
+BBC Local News: Manchester -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Manchester City.Full Article

+Newcastle United are in desperate need of reinforcements in January, and former Manchester City star Edin Dzeko has emerged as a..

 Newcastle United fans were relieved to see the highly derided Sports Direct signs torn down from St James' Park, but it appears..